 Jurgen Klopp’s high pressing system requires every player on the pitch to have fantastic levels of stamina so they’re able to press the opponent all over the pitch for 90 minutes.
 Although football players are now as fit as ever in the history of the sport, players still suffer from fatigue throughout the season if they are not rested properly, especially in the type of system that Klopp uses.
 Towards the end of last season, Liverpool often looked lethargic in games, not pressing as well as they used to and looking very sloppy in possession.

-Although they still manage to secure a top four finish and make it to the Champions League final, Klopp has invested heavily this summer in order to add some top-quality depth to his squad.
+Although they still manage to secure a top-four finish and make it to the Champions League final, Klopp has invested heavily this summer in order to add some top-quality depth to his squad.
 The signings of Naby Kieta, Fabinho, and Xherdan Shaqiri will allow Klopp to properly rotate his team in the latter stages of the season

-Unlike their previous managers in the past decade or so, Liverpool finally have a coach which has experience of winning league titles at the highest level.
-Klopp has failed to secure a single trophy since arriving at the club in 2015, but his previous spell at Borussia Dortmund proves he can put together a title winning team if given time.
+Unlike their previous managers in the past decade or so, Liverpool finally have a coach who has experience of winning league titles at the highest level.
+Klopp has failed to secure a single trophy since arriving at the club in 2015, but his previous spell at Borussia Dortmund proves he can put together a title-winning team if given time.
 The German coach is currently in his third full season as coach and has assembled one of the fiercest teams in the country, similar to the team he built during his time at Dortmund.

 He managed to win two league titles during his time with Dortmund.
 Could he do the same with Liverpool?